 Hi, I’m Brett an electrical engineer with a passion for tinkering and solving problems.
-Scroll down to explore some of the projects I’ve worked on in my spare time and learn more about me.
+Scroll down to learn more about me and explore some electronics projects I have worked on.

 Check out some of my personal electronics projects below.

 Most use cases of automotive electrification revolve around grid to vehicle applications.
-This power transfer scheme involves a charger which is connected to the grid providing High Voltage DC to a vehicle.
+This power transfer scheme involves a charger which is connected to the grid that provides high voltage DC to a vehicle.

-The following page describes a MATLAB-SIMULINK model of an inverter synced with a utility grid’s fundamental frequency of 60 Hz that I created.
+The following page describes a MATLAB-SIMULINK model of an inverter synced with a utility grid’s fundamental frequency of 60 Hz.
 Typical applications of this technology include emergency short term residential power, secondary power from nontraditional sources such as automobiles, and grid power factor stability.

 Single Phase VFD Controller

-In many industrial applications electrical motors are used to move product.
-Rather than just turning the motor fully on or off a variable frequency drive is used diversify the torque/speed profiles in accordance with the intended load.
+In many industrial applications electrical motors are used as a means to transport product or operate processes.
+Rather than operating the motor in a fully on or off stage a variable frequency drive is used to vary the torque/speed profiles in accordance with the intended load.

 Power Protection and Supply Circuit Design

-A vital skill as an EE is the ability to protect circuits from unwanted transients and electrical over stress.
-These occurrences of electrical overstress can be initiated by a plethora of different stimuli including reverse polarity connections, short circuits, exposure to lighting, and more.
+As an EE the ability to protect circuits from unwanted transients and electrical over stress (EOS) is vital.
+These occurrences of EOS can be generated by a plethora of different stimuli including reverse polarity connections, short circuits, exposure to lighting, and more.

 → Reverse Voltage